UFC 325 betting: Card, odds, expert picks and best bets

 The main card is set for 9 p.m.
 ET from Qudos Bank Arena in Sydney, Australia, and will be broadcast on Paramount+.
 Last April, Volkanovski took a lopsided decision over Lopes to claim the vacant featherweight title and hasn't fought since.
 Lopes positioned himself for a rematch with a knockout of rising contender Jean Silva last September.

-The odds for Saturday's UFC 325 are similar to that of the first time they met, with Volkanovski priced as a -150 favorite (risk $150 to win $100) and Lopes offered at +125 in the latest MMA odds for UFC 325: Volkanovski vs. Lopes 2.
+The odds for Saturday's UFC 325 are similar to that of the first time they met, with Volkanovski priced as a -146 favorite (risk $146 to win $100) and Lopes offered at +124 in the latest UFC 325: Volkanovski vs. Lopes 2 odds.

 Last week, UFC 324 was highlighted a five-round war between Gaethje, who has earned a performance bonus in all 15 of his UFC appearances, and the swaggering Pimblett.
 The 37-year-old Gaethje rocked the 31-year-old Pimblett early and landed a ton of power shots on his way to a unanimous decision victory.